Virgin Voyages Opens New Cruise Terminal V in Miami

 The VIP and Rock Star guests enter via a private entrance and pass through expedited screening.
 They have access to a dedicated area with a variety of seating options, food and beverage area, and access to an outdoor terrace.

-Terminal V successfully accomplishes a pleasant transition from street to ship in a space that hints at the onboard ambience and visual experience onboard the winner of Cruise Critic Editors' Pick for "Best New Cruise Ship for 2021" award,.
+Terminal V successfully accomplishes a pleasant transition from street to ship in a space that hints at the onboard ambience and visual experience onboard Scarlet Lady, the winner of Cruise Critic Editors' Pick for "Best New Cruise Ship for 2021".